 If you are in a hurry or need to work quickly when covering a fairly large area like a wood deck, then we suggest you use the stain-sealant combo.
 This sealant simultaneously performs several tasks like adding color and waterproofing to your wood at the same time.

-This is because stain-sealants include color pigments together with other binders that are water, oil or alkyd-based.
-The final result of your coating can be opaque, transparent, or somewhere in between.
+This is because stain-sealants include color pigments together with other binders that have a water, oil, or alkyd base.
+The final result of your coating can be opaque, transparent, or somewhere in-between.
 This will depend on the amount of color pigment in the product.
 If you are going to use the stain-sealant on your outdoor furniture or wood, then you will have to apply a fresh coat each year to keep your wood properly protected.

-All the stain-sealants, except for the alkyd-based sealant, do not cause a buildup of material on the wood surface, they soak into the wood and any excess will automatically evaporate.
-Your alkyd-based stain-sealants only provide a thin layer on the wood surface and are, therefore, better suited for use on your indoor furniture or wood items.
+Apart from alkyd-based sealants, stain sealers will not cause a buildup of material on the wood surface, but will instead soak into the wood, with any excess being evaporated automatically.
+Your alkyd-based stain sealants only provide a thin layer on the wood surface and are therefore better suited for use on your indoor furniture or wooden items.
 This will include rustic furniture and exposed roof trusses, as they only need to be coated once.
-There is an alkyd-based outdoor stain-sealant, but it tends to peel off if you fail to clean and allow the wood to dry properly before applying the sealant.
+There is an alkyd-based outdoor stain sealant, but it tends to peel off if you fail to clean or allow the wood to dry properly before applying the sealant.

 Wood Sealant Stain Transparency and Colors

-Remember, when you purchase you have the option of choosing just a stain or a stain and transparency combo.
-There are numerous colors as well as transparency degrees to choose from.
-So, which one you eventually choose depends on how old and in what condition your wood is in, and your personal preferences.
+Remember, when you purchase a sealant, you have the option of choosing just a stain or a stain-and-transparency combo.
+There are numerous colors as well as degrees of transparency to choose from.
+So, the one you eventually choose depends on how old and in what condition your wood is in, as well as your personal preferences.

 - Semi-Transparent Stains: These stains contain a slight trace of color but still clearly show the natural grain of your wood.
-They are used when your wood has been properly maintained and show no glaring defects, and all that is required is a new or revitalized touch.
+They are used when your wood has been properly maintained and show no glaring defects.
+All that is required is a new or revitalized touch.

 - Solid Stains: These stains completely cover the texture and color of your wood, and is best used on wood that has been damaged and is more than 10 years old.
 They have a long-lasting and identical appearance to your old wood and can hide any repairs or yellowing.

-Tip: The use of Solid wood stains and sealers with pigmentation are more suitable for protecting your wood from the UV rays and are inclined to last longer than the transparent stains and sealers.
+Tip: The use of solid wood stains and sealers with pigmentation are more suitable for protecting your wood from UV rays and are inclined to last longer than the transparent stains and sealers.

-Before you start applying any type of stain, you need to ensure the wood is completely dry.
-Pressure-treated wood requires more time to dry, due to the preservatives that they contain.
-If you do not dry out your wood completely then some of the moisture can remain inside, which will cause it to rot.
+Before you start applying any type of stain, you need to ensure that your new wood is completely dry.
+Pressure-treated wood requires more time to dry due to the preservatives that they contain.
+If you do not dry out your wood completely, some of the moisture can remain inside, thus causing it to rot.

-Where weathered wood is concerned, you will need to sand it before you apply any stain.
+Where weathered wood is concerned, you will need to sand it before you can apply any stain.
 Under certain circumstances, you will have to pressure wash and sand it as well.
-When you pressure wash, takes care you do not create any splinters, which occurs when your pressure is too high.
-If you are working on a deck and find some planks that are weathered, you need to first replace them and then you can apply your stain to the whole deck.
+When you pressure wash, take care to avoid creating any splinters, which can occur when the pressure is too high.
+If you are working on a deck and find some planks that are weathered, you first need to replace them, after which you can apply the stain to the whole deck.

-Do you intend to waterproof your wood, then pay strict attention to these helpful tips.
+If you intend to waterproof your wood, you should pay close attention to these helpful tips: